AdaCore/training_material/courses/rust_essentials/130_memory_management/07_drop.rst

 .. note::

-  Internal fields are dropped in the *order* they are declared
+  Fields of a struct are dropped in *declaration order*

 ---------------
 Explicit Drop